RayBB/openlibrary-docs/Production-Service-Architecture.md

 /opt/openlibrary/openlibrary -- symlink to active openlibrary: /opt/deploys/openlibrary/olsystem
 ```

-At minimum, re-provisioning a VM requires:
+At a minimum, re-provisioning a container requires:
 - setting up firewall rules and installing core packages (e.g. git, docker) by running an ansible playbook
-- `scp`'ing over the legacy VM's `/opt` directory (preferably as an external mountable `/1` volume which can be moved in the future)
+- rsync-ing over the legacy VM's `/opt` directory (preferably as an external mountable `/1` volume which can be moved in the future)
 - Setting up `olsystem` so that its files within `/opt/openlibrary/olsystem/etc` symlink to the right locations within `/etc`